-The setting is stored in the non-volatile memory and will be used whenever the engine is powered up again.
-However, in case of autobaud mode (AT+IPR=0) the detected TA bit rate will not be saved and, therefore, needs to be resynchronized after restarting the GSM engine (see Section 4.7.1, Autobauding).
+However, in case of autobaud mode (AT+IPR=0) the detected TA bitrate will not be saved and, therefore, needs to be resynchronized after any restart of the ME (for details refer Section 4.7.1, Autobauding).
+If you select autobauding, the TA will automatically recognize the bitrate currently used by the TE.